Dark-Gran/Farstar-2/README.md

   - Well, the original game actually had both, but the music track is just a quick placeholder, and the quality of equipment (and, again, time) that we had to make the sounds was just to low to achieve anything decent.
 - **Better visual effects**
   - There is only a "necessary handful" of effects in game: most cards actually deserve their own, and there should be visual effects at certain points of plays that are just missing at this moment.
 And the effects that _are_ there were made with limited time too - especially the ship-explosion is just a placeholder.
+- **Better "Quality of life"**
+  - This includes the option to view "history" of cards played in a match and a list of currently active effects on a ship (it's only GUI that is missing).
 - **Unique portraits for all non-ships too** _(may change)_
 - **Better AI**
 - **Release for mobiles and other platforms**